tatewilhelm/adv-calc/README.md

 # adv-calc
 Adv Calc TI BASIC program that can do calculations and basic geometry calculations.
 Targeted for the TI 83+, and TI 84+. <br>
 <br>
 Adv Calc is under the GPL V3.
-More information is available at gnu.org, and in the file LICENSE.md.<br>
+More information is available at gnu.org, and in the file LICENSE.<br>

 ## Development
 Adv Calc is used with the Tokens IDE for TI BASIC available at https://www.ticalc.org/archives/files/fileinfo/433/43315.html,